Geize/Geize/README.md

 ### Overview of my Github.
 ------------------------------------------------------------------------
 The purpose here is the reproducibility of the data described in my articles.
-In other words, you can download the data (accession number indicated on articles) and scripts, follow the instructions described in each repository.
+In other words, you can download the data (accession number indicated on articles) and scripts, and follow the instructions described in each repository.
 Hopefully, you will have the same outcomes. 😅

-There are a bunch of tutorial for processing of 16S/ITS amplicons, assembly of genome and metagenome, prediction and annotation, etc. Therefore,I guess there is no reason to do more.
+There are a bunch of tutorial for processing of 16S/ITS amplicons, assembly of genome and metagenome, prediction and annotation, etc. Therefore, I guess there is no reason to do more.

 However, if you need help, do not hesitate to contact me.
-Do not worry, I won't jump into your project.
+Do not worry.
+I won't jump into your project.
 But I'll be happy if you can cite one of my articles.

 **All the best for us!** 🤓